SCCAD-LAB/SCCAD-3nm-PDK/README.md

 ## Comparison with Other Academic 3nm PDKs

-The following table highlights key architectural and research-oriented differences between SCCAD-3nm and other publicly available academic 3nm PDKs.
+The following table summarizes the key feature differences between SCCAD-3nm and other publicly available academic 3nm PDKs.

 <table border="1" cellspacing="0" cellpadding="6">